Professor of Physical Medicine & Rehabilitation at Rutgers New Jersey Medical School, New Jersey, USA

 University of Washington

-Past President – American Academy of Physical Medicine & Rehabilitation (2005)
+Past President of the American Academy of Physical Medicine & Rehabilitation (2005)

-Past President – Association of Academic Physiatrists (1990)
+Past President of the Association of Academic Physiatrists (1990)

 Life Director – Foundation for Physical Medicine & Rehabilitation